Porsche Macan Review 2025: Price, specs & boot space

 The assembly feels just as solid and as sturdy, too, giving you the feeling that the Macan will last the test of time.
 Sure, an Audi Q5 and BMW X3 are just as plush and just as solid, but the Porsche Macan lacks nothing in comparison.

 Early Macans were rather disappointing in this area.
 All versions got a rather diddy 7.2-inch touchscreen system, meaning that the on-screen icons were rather small and tricky to hit first time without concentrating super-hard, distracting you from the road ahead.
 What’s more, early Porsche Macans required customers to pay extra for a whole heap of things, and so unless the original buyer stumped up a few quid, your system will be missing some key functionality.
 Even a Bluetooth phone connection isn’t standard.
+Used buyers of earlier Macans beware.

 If you’re looking for the most practical car of this type, then the Macan isn’t it.
 The front seats are fine for space, but in the back, legroom and headroom are quite a bit tighter than they are in most rivals, particularly the latter.
 You should fit okay if you fall short of the six-foot mark, but anyone taller might struggle.

 You won’t want to try fitting three people in the back on a regular basis, either.
-The cabin is rather on the narrow side and a bulky central transmission tunnel robs the middleman of foot space.
+The cabin is rather on the narrow side and a bulky central transmission tunnel robs the middle occupant of foot space.
 What’s more, while many rivals offer rear seats that slide, recline and all sorts of other clever stuff, there’s none of that in the Porsche.

-The Porsche Macan's boot is a decent size at 458 litres, big enough for buggies and a few bags, and it’s a useful square shape with no load lip to negotiate when lobbing heavy items in.
+The Porsche Macan's boot is a decent size at 458-litres, big enough for buggies and a few bags, and it’s a useful square shape with no load lip to negotiate when lobbing heavy items in.
 However, rivals like the Audi Q5 and BMW X3 offer considerably more in the way of capacity.
-That said, the Macan does give you rear seats that fold in a 40-20-40 arrangement, giving you extra versatility when carrying large loads, taking rear boot space up to 1503 litres.
+That said, the Macan does give you rear seats that fold in a 40-20-40 arrangement, giving you extra versatility when carrying large loads, taking rear boot space up to 1503-litres.

 If your Porsche Macan will be tucked away in a garage overnight you'd be interested to note its dimensions make it 4,726mm long, 1,596mm tall and 1,927mm wide (with the mirrors folded in) and 2,097mm with them out.